colin-nolan/drone-secrets-sync/README.md

 ## Alternatives

 - [drone-secret-sync](https://github.com/appleboy/drone-secret-sync) can synchronise secrets across multiple orgs/repositories.
-Not idempotent - will update all secrets every time.
+It is not idempotent though, meaning it will update all secrets, every time it is ran.

 ## Legal